Dallas Wiebe

 Dallas Wiebe (1930–2008) was an American writer, poet, and a professor of English.
 He is best known for his 1969 controversial novel, Skyblue the Badass.
-The Newton, Kansas native was also a founder of the writing program at the University of Cincinnati, where he served as professor emeritus in the Department of English from 1963 until 1995.
+The Newton, Kansas native was also a founder of the writing program at the University of Cincinnati, where he served as professor in the Department of English from 1963 until 1995.

 Some of his other works include "Night Flight to Stockholm," The Transparent Eyeball, Down the River: A Collection of Ohio Valley Fiction and Poetry, "Skyblue on the Dump", "Skyblue's Memoirs," Our Asian Journey, Going to the Mountain, The Kansas Poems and The Vox Populi Stories.

 Early life and education

 Wiebe was born in Newton, Kansas.
 He completed his undergraduate education at Bethel College.
 He attended graduate school at the University of Michigan, where he co-founded the "John Barton Wolgamot Society".

 Career

 Wiebe's career as a professor began at the University of Wisconsin in 1960.
 He left the University of Wisconsin in 1963 and went to the University of Cincinnati as an assistant professor of English.
 Wiebe wrote Skyblue the Badass between 1963 and 1967, and it was published in 1969.

 In 1968, Wiebe initiated creative writing courses at the University of Cincinnati, which paved the way for the creation of the university's Creative Writing Program in 1976.
 Wiebe taught in the program from its inception until 1993 and served as director for eight years.
 In addition, Wiebe served as literary adviser for the university's literary magazine, PROFILE.

 Wiebe co-founded the Cincinnati Poetry Review in 1975 and served as its editor.
 He also co-founded the Cincinnati Writer's Project (CWP) in 1987.

 He continued to write and publish works throughout his life.
 He retired from university work in 1995.